How Much Should I Feed My Baby? | The Nourished Child

 Read more about Getting Enough Iron and Baby Led Weaning.

-You can also do a mixed approach: combining traditional spoon-feeding and baby-led weaning to get the best of both options.
+You can also do a mixed or hybrid feeding approach, combining traditional spoon-feeding and baby-led weaning to get the best of both options.
+I cover this in-depth in my podcast episode, Starting Baby on Solids, Flexibly.

-How Much Should My 8 Month Old Eat?
+How Much Should an 8-Month-Old Eat?

-By the time your baby is 8 months old, he will have already tasted lots of new flavors and textures.
+By the time your baby is 8 months old, they will have already tasted lots of new food.
+Your baby will also show interest in feeding themself and transition to chopped foods (no more purees as a staple in the diet!).

-Portion Size for an 8 Month Old
+Portion Size for an 8-Month-Old

 • 2 – 4 ounces of grains